Ian Falconer: Early life and education

 Ian Woodward Falconer was born on August 25, 1959, in Ridgefield, Connecticut, to parents Alexandra and Bruce Falconer.
 His mother co-owned a gourmet food store, taught art, and operated a sailing school, while his father worked as an architect.

 Falconer graduated from The Cambridge School of Weston and studied art history at New York University before transferring to the Parsons School of Design.

 When Falconer was 19, he met artist David Hockney at the New York apartment of curator Henry Geldzahler.
-After they developed a relationship, Falconer transferred to the Otis Art Institute when Hockney returned to Los Angeles.
+After they developed a relationship, Falconer transferred to the Otis Art Institute when Hockney returned to Los Angeles in 1981.
 Falconer, however, quit college because he felt that it only taught him "cottage crafts," declaring that "he needed no other teacher than David Hockney."

 Career

 Theater designs

 Falconer was active in the world of theater design.
 In 1987, he assisted Hockney with the costume designs for the Los Angeles Opera's production of Richard Wagner's Tristan und Isolde; in 1992 he assisted Hockney with the Chicago Lyric Opera's production of Puccini's Turandot.
 In 1992, Falconer designed the costumes and Hockney designed the sets for The Royal Opera's production of Richard Strauss' Die Frau ohne Schatten at Covent Garden.

 In 1996, Falconer designed the set for The Atlantic Theater's production of The Santaland Diaries, written by David Sedaris.
 The theater critic for The New York Times, Ben Brantley, wrote "The cartoon cutout set by Ian Falconer looks totally chic in its monochromatic grayness."

 In 1999, Falconer designed scenery and costumes for the Boston Ballet's production of Igor Stravinsky's The Firebird, choreographed by Christopher Wheeldon.
 In the same year, he designed the sets for Scènes de Ballet.
 In 2001 he designed the sets and costumes for Felix Mendelssohn's Variations sérieuses.
 Wheeldon choreographed for both productions of the New York City Ballet.
 In 2002, Falconer designed the sets and costumes for Stravinsky's Jeu de Cartes, choreographed for the New York City Ballet by Peter Martins.

+In 2007, Falconer's designs were included in the exhibition "StageStruck: The Magic of Theatre Design" presented by the Leslie/Lohman Gay Art Foundation Gallery in New York City.

 In 2008, Falconer designed the sets and oversaw the installation for the operetta Veronique at the Théâtre du Châtelet in Paris.
 Francis Carlin, a critic, noted, "Ian Falconer's clever play-off between background film and lavish sets climaxes in a stunning society ball."
 Beginning with the 2015 season, the Pacific Northwest Ballet's The Nutcracker features costumes and sets designed by Falconer.